Christian views on suicide: Protestant views

-—"If I ascend to heaven, you are there; if I make my bed in Sheol, you are there."—has often been discussed in the context of the fate of those who die by suicide.
+Psalm 139, verse 8, reads "If I ascend to heaven, you are there; if I make my bed in Sheol, you are there."
+It has often been discussed in the context of the fate of those who die by suicide.
+The Waldensian Evangelical Church has taken a favorable stance on assisted suicide.

 Modern Catholicism

 According to the theology of the Catholic Church, death by suicide is a grave matter.
-The Church holds that one's life is the property of God, and to destroy that life is to wrongly assert dominion over God's creation, or to attack God remotely.
+The Church holds that one's life is the property of God, and to destroy that life is wrongly to assert dominion over God's creation, or to attack God remotely.
 In the past, the Catholic Church would not conduct funeral services for persons who killed themselves, and they could not be buried in a Catholic cemetery.
 However, the church lifted the prohibition on funerals for suicide victims in the 1980s.

-In the 1990s, Pope John Paul II approved the Catechism of the Catholic Church, which acknowledged the role that mental illnesses may play in suicide.
+In 1992, Pope John Paul II promulgated the new Catechism of the Catholic Church, which acknowledged the role that mental illnesses may play in suicide.
+In practice, however, as recently as 2018 there were those who held by the old dictum.
 Regarding the effect of psychological disorders on a person's culpability, the Catechism states that:

-Despite the fact that historical Catholic doctrine (possibly influenced by the Baltimore Catechism which was used until the 1960s) generally considered suicide to be an actual mortal sin, the Catholic Church rejected this conclusion with the introduction of the Catechism of the Catholic Church, which declared that:
+Despite the fact that historical Catholic doctrine—as seen in the Baltimore Catechism used in the United States from 1885 until the 1960s—generally considered suicide to be a mortal sin, the Catholic Church rejected this conclusion with the introduction in 1992 of the Catechism of the Catholic Church, which declares:

 The Catholic Church defines suicide very narrowly to avoid the extrapolation that Jesus's death was a type of suicide, brought about by his own choices, and to avoid the idea that Catholic martyrs choosing death is a valid form of suicide.
 Instead, Catholics give praise that Jesus resisted suicide throughout his trials, demonstrating that no degradation is so great that suicide can be justified.
 Martyrs are honored for the same reason.